BryceN/BryceN/README.md

 - 👋 Hi, I’m @BryceN
 - 👀 I’m interested in just about anything
-- 📫 You can reach me via; email BryceCNicholson@outlook.com, disord VanillaBryce#6482
+- 📫 You can reach me via; email BryceCNicholson@outlook.com, discord VanillaBryce#6482

 <!---
 BryceN/BryceN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.